El Rincon Elementary School Home

 Creation Image

-At El Rincon we are putting the "A" in STEAM with many different arts programs on campus including music, choir, acting and storytelling.
+At El Rincon we are putting the "A" in STEAM with many different arts programs on campus including music, choir, dance, drama and storytelling.

 Symphonic Jazz Orchestra is a Culver City based non-profit teaching in-class music residencies to elementary schools throughout L.A.
 County.
 The program has been at El Rincon for several years in grades K-3.
 Last year, we were excited to add a 5th grade "Music of the World" program.